 This option applies more paint at the beginning of a paint stroke and lessens until you lift your brush.
-Think of it like a paint brush loaded with paint and running out of paint.
+Think of it like a paintbrush loaded with paint and running out of paint.

 This refers to how much paint sticks to the canvas.

-Pull is great for mixing colors previously painted on the canvas.
+The pull is great for mixing colors previously painted on the canvas.

 This setting changes the thickness and contrast of the brush texture.

 Wetness jitter randomly changes the amount of water in a brushstroke.

 These settings work with the Apple pencil to change the color of a brushstroke.

 See my full tutorial for using color dynamics to make color-changing brushes!